-- Using Drag n' Drop Hiragana, drag the あ, か, さ, た, な, は, ま, and や columns into their spots.
-You're dragging more kana than you're leaving now, and that's pretty cool!
-Once you've done this three times, or you're able to get this all done fairly quickly (1:30 or so?) move on to step 2.
+- Using Tofugu's Learn Hiragana Quiz, quiz yourself on the あ, か, さ, た, な, は, ま, and や columns.
+Once you've done this three times, move on to step two.

 - Using this worksheet, copy, print out, or download it and write in all the boxes.